syncfusion-content/blazor-docs/blazor/datagrid/column-chooser.md

 ## Customize column chooser dialog size

-The column chooser dialog in Syncfusion Blazor Grid comes with default size, but you can modify its height and width as per your specific needs using CSS styles.
+The column chooser dialog in Syncfusion&reg; Blazor Grid comes with default size, but you can modify its height and width as per your specific needs using CSS styles.

 To customize the column chooser dialog size, you can use the following CSS styles: